-Veteran Sea Burial Program
+Veteran Sea Burial Program by Military

 Veteran Sea Burial Qualifications

 3.)
 U.S. civilian marine personnel of the Military Sealift Command

 4.)
 Dependent family members of active duty personnel, retirees, and veterans of the uniformed services.